charlenetolentino/mattsnotes/301-main/reading301-13.md

 Questions:

-1. What occured during the same time as the beginning of the decline of women in computer sciene?
+1. Who occured during the same time as the beginning of the decline of women in computer sciene?

     <ul>
       <li>There is no clear answer but there is a corelation with personal computers started to become a mainstay in the home</li>